AhmadAthamny/hand2/README.md

 **Note:** make sure the option "SQL Server Express LocalDB" is selected before installing.

 ## Installation:
-1. Clone the repo into.
+1. Clone the repo.
 2. Download both database files from the link above.
 3. Move the downloaded files to the project's main directory.
+4. Open the project from Visual Studio.

 That's all.